Explore the Key Indicators

 Governments, businesses, and citizens depend on relevant, accurate, and timely data and statistics to make informed decisions about a range of issues.
 You can read more about choosing indicators or about the history of our regional indicators project.

 Pittsburgh residents are serious about the arts and take considerable advantage of the region's many arts organizations.
-Included in this database are percentage measures of arts attendance, participation and education.
-There also are Urban Institute data on the number of different types of arts organizations in the region and their comparative employment levels.
+This category includes data on the number of different types of arts organizations in the region and their comparative employment levels.

 Economic transformation has shaped the demographics of the Pittsburgh region over several decades.
 Job destruction during the 1980’s induced significant outmigration of younger workers and dampened migration flows into the region.
 The unique demographic profile of the region that has resulted is set forth in seven indicators organized into fourteen charts.